frctl/json-schema/docs/schema.md

 }
 ```

-1. Refs are defined in the same way as a standard Schema.
-2. Nested objects follow the same rules described above.
+1. To refer to other components, a component name with an '@' identifier will be expanded to a $ref.

-QUESTION 1: should a convention be able to define a ref, similar to <https://metacpan.org/pod/JSON::Schema::Shorthand?> i.e.
+QUESTION 1: should a convention be able to define a non-component ref, similar to <https://metacpan.org/pod/JSON::Schema::Shorthand?> i.e.

 ```javascript
 {